-Both the federal and provincial governments offer donations tax credits that, in combination, can result in tax savings of up to 54% of the value of your gift in 2018.
+Both the federal and provincial governments offer donations tax credits that, in combination, can result in tax savings of around 50% of the value of your gift in 2019, depending on your province or territory of residence.

 With total cash donations up to \$200 in a year, the federal donation credit is 15% of the donation amount.
-For total donations exceeding \$200 in a year, the federal donation credit jumps to 29% (33% to the extent taxable income exceeds \$205,842) of the donation amount.
-Provincial donation credits are also available.
+For total donations exceeding \$200 in a year, the federal donation credit jumps to 29% (33% to the extent taxable income exceeds \$210,371) of the donation amount.
+Provincial donation credits are also available and the total credit may be up to approximately 50% once total annual donations exceed the \$200 in a calendar year.

-December 31 is the last day to make a donation and get a tax receipt for 2018.
+December 31 is the last day to make a donation and get a tax receipt for 2019.
 Keep in mind that many charities offer online, internet donations where an electronic tax receipt is generated and emailed to you instantly.

-Make gifts in-kind
+Make Gifts In-kind

-Gifting publicly-traded securities, including mutual funds, with accrued capital gains to a registered charity or a foundation not only entitles you to a tax receipt for the fair market value of the security being donated, it eliminates capital gains tax too.
+Gifting publicly-traded securities, including mutual funds and segregated funds, with accrued capital gains to a registered charity or a foundation not only entitles you to a tax receipt for the fair market value of the security being donated, it eliminates capital gains tax too.
+You should plan gifts in-kind well before year end, to allow for sufficient time to make arrangements.